Explain why are there Olympic rings at the Olympics?

 In detail, for those interested!

-The Olympic rings as a symbol of unity and diversity.
+The Olympic rings as an emblem of international solidarity.

 Did you know?